-Another one of those first couponing “aha’s” is the stockpiling principle.
+Another of those first couponing “ahas” is the stockpiling principle.
 Aside from sales and coupons, it’s the thing that saves me the most time and money.
 And it’s stupid-simple.

 When you find a product you use regularly (say, toilet paper?) at a significantly lower price than you normally pay, stock up.
 How much?
-A cabinet-full or a storage-unit-full?
-I suggest not buying more than a one-year supply, ever.
+A cabinet full or a storage unit full?
+I suggest not buying more than a 1-year supply, ever.
 It’s just not necessary.

 Here are my stock-up guidelines for name-brand toilet paper:

 - $0.01/square foot = I buy 6 months’ worth